By: Marilyn L. Davis

 Were you hoping to find someone else who thinks as you do, that the suggestions and directions for recovery are ridiculous?

-Usually, the first person that responds in agreement and validates the opinion can now be labeled as an expert, and your views coincide.
+Usually, the first person that responds in agreement and validates the opinion can now be labeled as an expert.
 You join forces with this person and fuel the impression with statements like, “You know, you’re right, it is wrong for people to tell us what to do, after all, we are grown-ups.”

 So we now have two people who have most recently relapsed and only got out of jail last month and not asking others with more experience or time.

 They are deciding what makes sense; all because they looked for the answers they wanted.